Eagle Watching Season Has Returned!

 So what is a person to do with all these places to view the eagles?
 If you are wanting to get away from things for a few days, then take advantage of Harpole’s Heartland Lodge convenient location to some of the best eagle watching in the Midwest.
 Situated along the Mississippi River bluffs in West Central Illinois, Heartland provides the perfect spot…and is within a short driving distance from all of the locations I’ve mentioned.

-If you want to check out all the eagles in Quincy, be sure and check out the Quincy Great River Eagle Days on Saturday, January 25 & Sunday, January 26, 2014.
-Clarksville (where I went last Sunday) will be holding their Clarksville Eagle Days this weekend as well (Saturday, January 25 & Sunday, January 26, 2014).
-Visit one of these locations on Saturday and then head to Pere Marquette Lodge & Conference Center on Sunday, January 26, 2014 for their Bald Eagle Festival.
+If you want to check out all the eagles in Quincy, be sure and check out the Quincy Great River Eagle Days on January 17th & 18th.
+Clarksville will be holding their Clarksville Eagle Days Saturday, January 24 & Sunday, January 25, 2015.
+Visit one of these locations on Saturday and then head to Pere Marquette Lodge & Conference Center on Sunday, January 16, 2015 for their Bald Eagle Festival.
 Most of these events are free and open to the public so what a great way to spend time with your family and friends.

 I am proud to report that when I wrote the following blog last year, I did not have any pictures of my own to use…so I borrowed some from a friend.
 BUT, this year, I was lucky enough to capture a few photographs of my own and am glad to share them with you.
 But I realized something as I was reviewing my photographs the other night…sometimes I get so wrapped up in getting the shot that I forget to enjoy the beauty of what’s happening around me.
 So don’t forget to just sit back and enjoy the spectacle in front of you…these birds can sometimes have a personality of their own and if you are patient enough, you will surely see them in all their glory!